stacks-network/rendezvous/docs/chapter_7.md

 # Examples

-The Rendezvous repository includes a Clarinet project called `example`, which demonstrates different ways to test Clarity smart contracts using native Clarity.
-Each contract, such as `contractName.clar`, has a corresponding test contract, `contractName.tests.clar`, containing its invariants and property-based tests.
+The Rendezvous repo has a Clarinet project, `example`, that shows how to test Clarity smart contracts natively.
+Each contract, like `xyz.clar`, has a matching test contract, `xyz.tests.clar`.

 ---